yjmm10/Docr/README.md

 print(result)
 ```

-Docly comes with a Streamlit-based web UI for easy demonstration of its capabilities:
+Docr comes with a Streamlit-based web UI for easy demonstration of its capabilities:

 1. Run the demo:
    ```bash